Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 _Figure 3 - Nextor kernel structure ("K" is the kernel common code bank count)_

-Nextor will use the same rule of MSX-DOS 2 to decide which kernel will be the master if more than one kernel is found (the kernel with the highest version number will win).
+Nextor will use the same rule as MSX-DOS 2 to decide which kernel will be the master if more than one kernel is found (the kernel with the highest version number will win).
 However this applies to other Nextor kernels only; Nextor will always override other MSX-DOS 1 or 2 kernels present in the system, regardless of their version number.

 In Nextor 2 the only way to use a device driver was to append it to a Nextor kernel ROM as explained below.
 Nextor 3 adds the ability to dynamically load drivers in RAM too.
 Except where otherwise noted, the information provided in this document applies to both drivers embedded in ROM and drivers loaded in RAM.
 See [the source of the example RAM driver](../source/drivers/ram-driver-example.asm) for a complete working example.